Extreme heat: A media resource guide

 Be sure to check the forecast for any excessive heat advisories in your area before venturing out.
 (Image credit: U.S. Department of Agriculture)

-Heat is the leading cause of weather-related deaths in the United States.
+Heat is the leading cause of weather-related deaths in the United States with the CDC estimating 1,220 people are killed by extreme heat every year.
 NOAA provides real-time forecasting and decision support for emergency managers and local communities before and during extreme heat events, as well as ongoing research into why extreme heat events occur and how communities can build equitable resilience to extreme heat through planning.

 Heat.gov: Your one-stop resource for extreme heat